4 min read

-Perhaps you’re considering going to a fertility clinic or maybe you’re already seeing a fertility specialist.
-Regardless, the fertility jargon can be hard to wrap your head around.
-We spoke to Obstetrics and Gynecology specialist Dr. Alexander Doo to define some basic fertility-related terms.
+Whether you’re considering going to a fertility clinic or already seeing a fertility specialist, the fertility jargon can be hard to understand.
+We spoke to Obstetrics and Gynecology specialist Dr. Alexander Doo 杜堅能醫生 to explain basic fertility-related terms.
+Here is your expert guide to fertility treatments in Hong Kong, including IVF, IUI, PGD and more.

 Cycle monitoring is often the first step women take when they visit a fertility clinic with suspected fertility issues.
 Cycle monitoring looks at your ovulation cycle and requires you to visit the clinic a few times a month, to track the progress of the follicle and endometrium.
 It can also help to diagnose abnormalities with the uterus and ovaries.
 Ultrasounds and blood tests help to determine exactly when you are ovulating and any underlying hormonal imbalances that may contribute to your infertility.
 Fallopian tubal patency checking should also be done.
 This is the first step in diagnosing any fertility issues.